-- If a player falls ill within a week of the season ending, parents should notify the Club at COVID@ephratasoccer.com
+- If a player falls ill within a week of the season ending, parents should notify the Club, COVID@ephratasoccer.com

-- Players are to have their temperatures checked by parent/guardian 30 minutes prior to all Club events, and if a player has a temperature above 100.4, parents need to inform the coach immediately that the player will be absent; the player should also notify the Club at COVID@ephratasoccer.com.
+- Players are to have their temperatures checked by parent/guardian 30 minutes prior to all Club events and if a player has a temperature above 100.4, parents need to inform coach immediately that the player will be absent; the parent should also notify the Club, COVID@ephratasoccer.com .
 If the team has had contact with the sick player, the team must suspend activity until more information is provided by the Club.

 - Spectators are NOT permitted at practices, but may stay at the practice in their vehicle, or away from the practice area wearing a mask & practicing social distancing from other people.